 By Rabbi Jonathan Greenberg/JNS.org

-Jonathan Greenberg is an ordained reform rabbi and the senior vice president of the news and public policy group, Haym Salomon Center.
-An expert in Middle East policy and former staffer at the American Israel Public Affairs Committee, you can follow him @JGreenbergSez.
+Jonathan Greenberg is an ordained reform rabbi and the senior vice president of the Haym Salomon Center.
+Follow him on Twitter: @JGreenbergSez.